whitehatmiddleman/crkbd-pimoroni-trackball/README.md

 Connect the usb to the right hand and your computer and you should be all set!

+## Features
+- OLED support added thanks to the help of drasha's transport.

 ## Troubleshooting
 - Confirm that the ```config.h``` and ```keymap.c``` are the same under the right and left folders.